 Rather than the dyes, this tutorial shows the use of sharpie markers to decorate the shoes, the remaining task being done by rubbing alcohol which helps in spreading the color.

-These smart blue shoes would team up fabulously with your pair of denim.
+These smart rainbow shoes would team up fabulously with your pair of denim.

 The white patches on the blue color give the impression of stars in a blue galaxy.